Save 781.50€ on studio equipment!…..What?

-My first set of color swatches was the Munsell Student Book with matte chips of the number 5 hues in all their variations in chroma and value.
-The book cost me about 75€ and it has 276 color chips.
+My first set of color swatches was the Munsell Student Book* with matte chips of the number 5 hues in all their variations in chroma and value.
+The book then cost me about 75€ and it has 276 color chips.

 For my flesh tones I put the 5YR and 5R chips under the glass of my low budget glass palette.

 But 5R is too red for skin tones.
 What I needed was 7.5R.
 So I opened the Munsell poster on my computer, placed the 5R from the Student book besides me and tried to interpolate a 7.5R which I then painted on a paper palette to be able to cut out chips after the paint had dried.
 This approach of trying to mix color coming from a light source isn’t very effective and nearly impossible for a perfect match.